How Big Should A Betta Fish Tank Be (For optimal health)

 Conclusion

 I hope this article has provided you with enough information on how big a betta fish tank should be.
-If you are considering keeping betta fish or looking to upgrade your current tank, I would highly recommend a 20 gallon tank or bigger, which will give you plenty of space to add other fish, and it will make maintenance much easier.
+If you are considering keeping betta fish or looking to upgrade your current tank, I highly recommend a 20 gallon tank or bigger, which gives you plenty of space to add other fish and makes tank maintenance much easier.

-The absolute minimum size tank should be 3 gallons if you want your betta to remain healthy, live longer, and have a happy life.
+The absolute minimum size tank should be 3 gallons.
+If you want your betta to remain healthy, live longer, and have a happy life, you need to aim for bigger.

 Frequently Asked Questions